shah-in-boots/abcd/README.md

 ### Identification of ECG diagnoses

-Identifying ECGs based on a diagnosis (e.g. AF):
+Identifying ECGs based on a diagnosis (e.g. AF), which creates and manipulates a file called "ECG-AFDiagnosis.tsv".
+This files contains a table of MUSE file names, MRNs, and dates and times.

 find-wfdb2diagnosis.R

-Identifying ECG based on MRNs:

-find-diagnosis2mrn.R
+match-diagnosis2mrn.R